eabglobal/minik/docs/index.rst

   my framework to dictate these processes for me.
 I want to own them!
 - When installing my framework, I want to get only the framework.
 I don’t want to any additional tooling or any additional process-based workflows..
-- When using the microframework I am aware that I am responsible for the configuration required to associate my lambda function to its endpoints.
+- When using the microframework I am responsible for the configuration required to associate my lambda function to its endpoints.